govau/Ursa-major/front-end/content/about/about.md

 # What is analytics.service.gov.au?

-Analytics.service.gov.au is a whole-of-government analytics dashboard, where we aggregate and display common metrics from Australian government websites and services.
+Analytics.service.gov.au is a whole-of-government analytics dashboard, where we aggregate and display common metrics from Australian Government websites and services.

 # Where does the data come from?
 Data comes from agencies and organisations that are subscribed to the [whole-of-government Google Analytics contract](https://www.dta.gov.au/our-projects/google-analytics-government).
 Anonymous, aggregated data is produced when people visit their sites, and we ingest this data into Google Big Query to create a whole-of-government perspective.